 A handful of us have had a good experience having our photo taken.
-ALL of us have had bad experiences and the bad ones tend to be potent and stick with us over time.
+ALL of us have had bad experiences and the bad ones tend to be potent.

 ‘Ugh’, you think, ‘I HATE having my picture taken’.